NhatTien1114/spam-email-detector/README.md

 <div align="center">

-*Made for the Deep Learning course at HCMUTE · 2025–2026*
+*Made for the Deep Learning course at IUH · 2025–2026*

 </div>